scottmerker/USPTO-Global-Header-Footer/README.md

 Universal Header/Footer Template
 ==============

-This project provides a front-end template for the header and footer for USPTO web apps or sites.
+This project provides a responsive front-end template for the header and footer for USPTO web apps or sites.

 - View the source: [https://github.com/USPTO/USPTO-Global-Header-Footer](https://github.com/USPTO/USPTO-Global-Header-Footer)